Oklahoma City University School of Law

 The ‘Texas Hammer’ Touch

-For many clients, contact with the law firm begins one-way, by seeing the TV ads Bill’s father pioneered and in which Bill also has been a part for several years.
+For a lot of clients, their first interaction with the law firm is through the TV advertisements that Bill’s father started and in which Bill has also been involved in for several years.

 “We like doing ads where we are both in them,” Bill says.
 “Now it’s both of us — double trouble.
 People want someone who can be tough with insurance companies and get them what they deserve, but also someone who can answer their questions and give them advice.”